I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 Here are some points I noticed during testing:

 - You need to generate and pass the query's embedding vector with each search request.
-It won't work with just a standard search request
+It won't be enabled with just a normal search request

 - Use

 keyPropertyMapping: "embedding_vector"cannot be added when existing documents are present.
-It must be set immediately after creating the data store (before importing) - The embedding dimension must be in the range of 1-768.
+It needs to be set right after data store creation (before import) - Embedding dimensions must be in the range of 1-768.
 Since

-gemini-embedding-001defaults to 3072 dimensions, you need to specifyoutput_dimensionality: 768to stay within the limit
+gemini-embedding-001is 3072 dimensions by default, you need to specifyoutput_dimensionality: 768to stay within the limit

 Why Do We Need to Pass the Query Vector Ourselves?

-With custom embeddings, the vectors on the data side are generated by user-chosen models.
-Vector similarity search assumes that both data and query vectors are generated by the same model with the same settings.
-Therefore, it wouldn't make sense for Vertex AI Search to automatically generate query vectors with its internal model.
-Users must generate query vectors using the same model and pass them via embeddingSpec.
+With custom embeddings, the vectors on the data side are generated by a model of the user's choice.
+Vector similarity search assumes that both the data side and query side are generated with the same model and settings, so it wouldn't make sense for Vertex AI Search to auto-generate the query vector with its internal model.
+Therefore, users need to generate the query vector using the same model and pass it via embeddingSpec.

-In contrast, with unstructured data stores, Vertex AI Search automatically generates embeddings for both data and queries using the same internal model, so users don't need to worry about embeddings at all.
+With unstructured data stores, on the other hand, Vertex AI Search automatically generates embeddings for both the data and query sides using the same internal model, so users don't need to be aware of embeddings.

-Side Note: Case Where Semantic Search Is Enabled for Structured Data Stores in Blended Search
+Side Note: Cases Where Semantic Search is Enabled for Structured Data Stores in Blended Search

-After the above tests with engines connected to a single data store, I found one more interesting behavior worth mentioning.
+So far, I've tested with engines connected to a single data store, but I'd like to share one more interesting behavior.

-In a blended search engine (with multiple data stores connected), when searching without specifying dataStoreSpecs to target all data stores, semanticState: ENABLED was returned and structured data store content was included in the results.
+In a blended search engine (connected to multiple data stores), searching all data stores without specifying dataStoreSpecs returns semanticState: ENABLED and even matches content from structured data stores.

 | Condition | semanticState |